Janhavilele/Power-BI-Dashboard/README.md

 - Majority of orders placed in **Qtr 1**.
 - Yogesh is the top customer in terms of total spend.

----

 ## 📌 How to View

 1. Download the `.pbix` file.
 2. Open it using [Power BI Desktop](https://powerbi.microsoft.com/desktop/).
 3. Interact with filters and explore insights!

----

-## 📬 Contact

-For queries, feel free to connect via [LinkedIn](https://www.linkedin.com) or raise an issue in this repository.